alstep07/kottans-frontend/README.md

 [demo](https://alstep07.github.io/html-css-popup/) | [Code Base](https://github.com/alstep07/kottans-frontend/tree/master/task_hooli_style_popup)

--   Making popup-window was new for me.
+-   Making a popup-window was new for me.
 -   I didn't know it could be done without JS.
 -   It was usefull practice!